 Hungarian law also allows for terminating a pregnancy for up to 24 weeks if there are serious medical reasons.

 If you are terminating your pregnancy for non-medical reasons, it is important that you start the approval procedure well before the 12-week deadline.
 Please note that the age of your pregnancy is counted from your last menstrual period, not from your date of conception.
 This means that the age of pregnancy is usually 2 weeks ahead of the age of the fetus; e.g. if you got pregnant 4 weeks ago, you are considered 6 weeks pregnant.
 Since most women become aware of their pregnancy around 4-6 weeks (or even later if they have an irregular menstrual cycle), and it takes at least a week to schedule all the necessary appointments, this means you may have less time to make a decision than you thought.
+If you need a funeral arrangement, consider getting one at jacksonville funeral homes.

 What you need to do to get an abortion for non-medical reasons